Sometimes, you might have to face scars that pimples often leave behind. Acne scars develop from the intensive skin inflammation of cystic acne.

 Microneedling is a minimally invasive skin rejuvenation and medical grade process that uses a mechanical device to makes thousands of needle punctures in your skin.
 This process can be painful, and bleed.
 Therefore it is best done by a physician who can use prescription numbing creams and aseptic clean skin protocols.

 Microneedling is a controlled process that induces your skin to make more elastin and collagen, resulting in more youthful, healthy and glowing skin.
 Hence, this professional type of microneedling by your physician is called “collagen induction therapy’.

-The microneedling done in your doctor’s office will not be the same as your home treatments.
+Microneedling done at your doctor’s office is not the same as home treatments.

 The home treatments involve the use of the Melanoroller™ which will not be as deep as your doctor’s treatments.
 These home treatments are excellent for maintaining the effects of the deeper treatments, and help tremendously in the management of acne, pigmentation, large pores, wrinkles, and skin laxity.